Share and Enjoy:

 Unique Characteristics of Government Employment

-Dr. Michael Turney explores the unique challenges of doing PR in that giant fish bowl called government.
+Dr. Michael Turney explores the unique challenges of doing PR in that giant fishbowl called government.

 US Government PR Contracts